-The Regis Catholic Schools Scrip year runs from April 1 to March 31.
+The Regis Catholic Schools Scrip year restarts each year in early April.
 We do this to better coordinate with the school year and to allow us to bill any families who have not satisfied their family fee through Scrip purchases before summer break.